simPod/GrafanaJsonDatasource/README.md

 To work with this datasource the backend needs to implement 3 endpoints:

 - `GET /` with 200 status code response.
 Used for "Test connection" on the datasource config page.
-- `POST /search` to return available metrics.
-- `POST /metrics` to return available metrics in builder mode.
+- `POST /metrics` to return available metrics.
-- `POST /options` to return a list of options for the load in builder mode..
+- `POST /options` to return a list of metric options.
 - `POST /query` to return panel data or annotations.

 Those 3 endpoints are optional: